InGeneron Extends Series D Financing to $43 Million to Bring Regenerative Cell Therapy into the Clinic

 “Sanford Health’s continued support helps advance InGeneron’s regenerative cell therapy into the expansive pivotal trial phase, a significant step toward bringing our therapy into the clinic,” said Angelo Moesslang, PhD, Chief Executive Officer of InGeneron.
 “This is an exciting time for the company, as one of the largest health systems in the United States further affirms the potential of adipose-derived regenerative cell therapy, while we diligently work to make it available to patients.”

-InGeneron has launched three clinical programs centered around key musculoskeletal conditions.
-Its lead program in partial thickness rotator cuff tears is presently enrolling patients in a double-blinded, multi-center pivotal study.
+InGeneron has launched three clinical programs centred around key musculoskeletal conditions.
+Its lead program in partial-thickness rotator cuff tears is presently enrolling patients in a double-blinded, multi-centre pivotal study.
 The company is also conducting feasibility trials in chronic back pain and wrist osteoarthritis.
-It reported top-line data of its partial thickness rotator cuff tear feasibility study in December 2018, which found the therapy to be safe and well-tolerated.
+It reported top-line data of its partial-thickness rotator cuff tear feasibility study in December 2018, which found the therapy to be safe and well-tolerated.
 The data can be found on the company’s website, and the results of that trial are being prepared for peer-reviewed publication.

 Sanford Health, one of the largest health systems in the United States, is dedicated to the integrated delivery of health care, genomic medicine, senior care and services, global clinics, research and affordable insurance.
 Headquartered in Sioux Falls, South Dakota, the organization includes 44 hospitals, 1,400 physicians and more than 200 Good Samaritan Society senior care locations in 26 states and nine countries.
 Nearly $1 billion in gifts from philanthropist Denny Sanford have transformed how Sanford Health improves the human condition. www.sanfordhealth.org